hdShang/arxiv-daily/docs/cs-CL/2025-09-30/papers/250926536v2-oceangym-a-benchmark-environment-for-underwater-embodied-agents.md

 ---
 layout: default
-title: OceanGym: A Benchmark Environment for Underwater Embodied Agents
+title: "OceanGym: A Benchmark Environment for Underwater Embodied Agents"
 ---

 # OceanGym: A Benchmark Environment for Underwater Embodied Agents